volusion/element/content/references/block-utils.md

 ### 'client'

-Library that gives you access to the Volusion API.
-See [Volusion API ElementSdk Client Reference](/references/sdk)
+This library gives you access to the Volusion API.
+For more information, see "[SDK](/references/sdk)."

 #### 'client' Availability